 When parents raise a concern that their child is being bullied, it is essential that this concern is taken seriously and not dismissed without further enquiries being made.
-The bullying incident report form can be used as a focus of the discussion with a parent so that there is a clear record of the concern and of immediate action to be taken by school staff.
+The incident should be report to school and a meeting take place to discuss the concerns which will then be investigated and fed back to the parents.